jruels/packer-tf/labs/packer-provisioner/index.md

 After running your `packer build` you should see output stating the image was created successfully.
 Review the output and confirm the provisioners ran without error.

 ### Install packages
 We'll use the built-in shell provisioner that comes with Packer to install Redis.
-Modify the `example.pkr.hcl` template we made in the previous lab and add the following. provisioner block inside of the already-existing build block.
+Modify the `example.pkr.hcl` template we made in the previous lab and add the following provisioner block inside of the already-existing build block.
 We'll explain the various parts of the new configuration following the code block below.
 ```hcl
 build {
   sources = ["source.amazon-ebs.example"]